contiv-experimental/docs/source/2_volplugin.md

 ### Tenant Commands

-Typing `volcli tenant` without arguments will print help for these commands.
+Typing `volcli policy` without arguments will print help for these commands.

-* `volcli tenant upload` takes a tenant name, and JSON configuration from standard input.
+* `volcli policy upload` takes a policy name, and JSON configuration from standard input.
-* `volcli tenant delete` removes a tenant.
+* `volcli policy delete` removes a policy.
 Its volumes and mounts will not be removed.
-* `volcli tenant get` displays the JSON configuration for a tenant.
+* `volcli policy get` displays the JSON configuration for a policy.
-* `volcli tenant list` lists the tenants etcd knows about.
+* `volcli policy list` lists the policies etcd knows about.

 ### Volume Commands

 Typing `volcli volume` without arguments will print help for these commands.

 * `volcli volume create` will forcefully create a volume just like it was created with `docker volume create`.
-Requires a tenant, and volume name.
+Requires a policy, and volume name.
-* `volcli volume get` will retrieve the volume configuration for a given tenant/volume combination.
+* `volcli volume get` will retrieve the volume configuration for a given policy/volume combination.
-* `volcli volume list` will list all the volumes for a provided tenant.
+* `volcli volume list` will list all the volumes for a provided policy.
-* `volcli volume list-all` will list all volumes, across tenants.
+* `volcli volume list-all` will list all volumes, across policies.
-* `volcli volume remove` will remove a volume given a tenant/volume combination, deleting the underlying data.
+* `volcli volume remove` will remove a volume given a policy/volume combination, deleting the underlying data.
 This operation may fail if the device is mounted, or expected to be mounted.
-* `volcli volume force-remove`, given a tenant/volume combination, will remove the data from etcd but not perform any other operations.
+* `volcli volume force-remove`, given a policy/volume combination, will remove the data from etcd but not perform any other operations.
 Use this option with caution.